Eye For Film >> Movies >> Fun Mom Dinner (2017) Film Review

 Emily, for what it's worth, gets the lion's share of the plotting thanks to trouble on the marital front with husband (Adam Scott), who is left at home with a babysitting subplot and Kate's hubby Andrew (Rob Huebel).
 Jamie, meanwhile, is trying to find new romance after splitting with her ex, and as for Melanie, Rudd obviously feels she's larger than life enough for us not to need to see her other half.

 What just about saves this film from its scruffiness is the strength of the performances.
-Everett, in particular - who also puts in terrific performance in fellow Sundance film Patti Cake$ - has the force of personality and delivery that is able to resuscitate even the weakest of lines.
-There's also a nice turn from Paul Rust as the sort of geek-with-a-heart-of-gold Rick Moranis made his own back in the day.
+Everett, in particular - also terrific in fellow Sundance film Patti Cake$ - a the force of personality and delivery that is able to resuscitate even the weakest of lines.
+There's also a nice turn from Paul Rust as the sort of geek-with-a-heart-of-gold that Rick Moranis made his own back in the day.